Fredrik-Rafn/xirtam-token/README.md

 Because it skips the rest of the code, nothing will be deducted from "amount" and the "to"-address will receive 100% of the tokens that "from" is sending.

 ## Developer
-All smart contracts on this repository is developed by me, @bcrypt2.
+All smart contracts on this repository are developed by me, @bcrypt2.